FranBarInstance/neutralts/doc/bif-coalesce.md

 Blocks
 ------

-Each *block* can be a single Bif, or a nested set of them:
+Each *block* can be a single BIF, or a nested set of them:

 ```html
                 {:coalesce;